-15 2-1-1 San Diego's Community Information Exchange (CIE) is an ecosystem comprised of multidisciplinary network partners that use a shared language, a resource database, and an integrated technology platform to deliver enhanced community care planning.
+17 2-1-1 San Diego's Community Information Exchange (CIE) is an ecosystem comprised of multidisciplinary network partners that use a shared language, a resource database, and an integrated technology platform to deliver enhanced community care planning.
 Care planning tools enable partners to integrate data from multiple sources and make bi-directional referrals to create a shared longitudinal record.
 Source: https://ciesandiego.org/what-is-cie/

-- Lower insurance premiums and co-pays; make lower cost health insurance available to Per Diem employees; lower prices and provide a "menu" of services with prices for people with or without insurance. - Heighten access for low income or limited insurance community members; offer clinics or outreach health care for those without insurance or money to pay; help more people secure insurance to fund programs. - Advocate for more community-based programs from politicians. - Offer later appointments or early mornings for working people; shorten wait times for appointments; sometimes obtaining an appointment takes a long time have more resources so that appointments can be made sooner. - Provide bus schedules that show routes directly to Sharp facilities. - Mobile Units if it is possible to go out to the public, it could help address some of the transportation concerns and even help with some of the stigma concerns by coming to the patient and making it convenient to be seen. - Create an "app" (for cell phone, etc.) for access to medical records and doctor appointments.
+- Heighten access for low income or limited insurance community members; offer clinics or outreach health care for those without insurance or money to pay; help more people secure insurance to fund programs. - Advocate for more community-based programs from politicians. - Offer later appointments or early mornings for working people; shorten wait times for appointments; sometimes obtaining an appointment takes a long time have more resources so that appointments can be made sooner. - Provide bus schedules that show routes directly to Sharp facilities. - Mobile Units if it is possible to go out to the public, it could help address some of the transportation concerns and even help with some of the stigma concerns by coming to the patient and making it convenient to be seen. - Create an "app" (for cell phone, etc.) for access to medical records and doctor appointments.